logitechsabarni/trust-ride-app/README.md

 Hello everyone,
-I’m excited to present our project Trust Ride – Safe & Verified Journeys.
+I’m excited to present our project Trust Ride – Safe & Verified Journeys built during SIH hackathon.

 We built Trust Ride to solve one of the biggest issues in ride-hailing today: lack of transparency and safety.
 Passengers often don’t know if a driver’s information is genuine, ride data can be manipulated, and when emergencies happen, there’s little accountability.